-Signal-to-(Noise + Distortion) Ratio
+Signal to (Noise + Distortion) Ratio

-This is the measured ratio of signal to (noise + distortion) at the output of the ADC.
+This is the measured ratio of signal to (noise + distortion) at the output of the A/D converter.
 The signal is the rms amplitude of the fundamental.
-Noise is the rms sum of all nonfundamental signals up to half the sampling frequency ( $f_s/2$ ), excluding dc.
+Noise is the rms sum of all nonfundamental signals up to half the sampling frequency $(f_S/2)$ , excluding dc.
 The ratio is dependent upon the number of quantization levels in the digitization process; the more levels, the smaller the quantization noise.
-The theoretical signal-to-(noise +distortion) ratio for an ideal N-bit converter with a sine wave input is given by
+The theoretical signal to (noise +distortion) ratio for an ideal N-bit converter with a sine wave input is given by:

-Signal-to-(Noise + Distortion) = (6.02N + 1.76) dB
+Signal to (Noise + Distortion) = $$(6.02N + 1.76) dB$$

-Therefore, for a 12-bit converter, this is 74 dB.
+Thus for a 12-bit converter, this is 74 dB.

-Total Harmonic Distortion (THD)
+Total Harmonic Distortion